GSA Position Statement:

 To facilitate implementation of the goals of this Position Statement, the Geological Society of America recommends that its members:

-• Participate in professional forums and town hall meetings and speak at gatherings, such as community service organizations, library lecture series, and at local nature centers on the range of issues associated mineral and energy resources.
+• Participate in professional forums and town hall meetings and speak at gatherings, such as community service organizations, library lecture series, and at local nature centers on the range of issues associated with mineral and energy resources.
 We should emphasize the critical use of geologic information regarding finite energy and mineral resources and the need for additional public investment to improve understanding of mineral and energy resources research, stewardship, and education.

 • Participate in public education at the local level, in order to foster interaction among local, state, and federal governments; educational and research institutions; energy developers and industry; and the public.
 We should seek to better inform the public and to increase grassroots support for funding for geologic information about energy and mineral resource issues.